 Career of the Hawaiian hero Duke Kahanamoku

-Towards the end of the 19th century, surfing on the islands of Hawaii was almost completely disregarded, was more or less an extinct activity and only a few locals enjoyed riding the waves every day.
-Duke was one of the few who plunged into the cool waves every day.
-He practiced swimming and continued to build his skills.
+Towards the end of the 19th century, surfing on the islands of Hawaii was almost completely disregarded.
+It was more or less an extinct activity and only a few locals enjoyed riding the waves every day.
+Duke was one of the few who plunged into the waves every day.
+He practised swimming and continued to build his skills.
 In addition to his passion for surfing, Duke achieved a breakthrough with his swimming achievements at the age of 21.
 He set a new world record in the 100-yard freestyle swim, beating the former world record holder by 4.6 seconds.
-This victory was not recognized for a long time, because according to the referee, the stopped time was not correct and was stopped incorrectly.
-Only one year later, however, Duke proved his skills again and made history for Hawaii.
+This victory was not recognized for a long time because according to the referee, the stopped time was not correct and was stopped incorrectly.
+Only one year later, however, Duke proved his skills again and created history for Hawaii.

 This was reason enough for Duke to travel the world.
-During his travels, he taught his unique surf-derived Kahanamoku Kick swimming technique and taught friends and travelers how to surf.
-In addition to friends from Hollywood with whom he surfed at the beach in California, he also taught celebrities who traveled to Hawaii.
+During his travels, he taught his unique surf-derived Kahanamoku Kick swimming technique and taught friends and travellers how to surf.
+In addition to friends from Hollywood with whom he surfed at the beach in California, he also taught celebrities who travelled to Hawaii.
 This was a crucial point and the boom of tourism in Waikiki.

 Duke managed to change a country permanently and forever during his travels.
-In 1914, the Hawaiian was literally the star in Australia.
-There, in December, the first surfing exhibition took place at Freshwater Beach in Sydney, and it is there that Duke's original surfboard is still kept and treasured today.
+In 1914, the Hawaiian was the star in Australia.
+Here, in December, the first surfing exhibition took place at Freshwater Beach in Sydney, and this is where Duke's original surfboard is still kept and treasured today.

 Unlike some people, Duke did not distance himself from things that frightened him.
-So it happened that in 1917 he threw himself into waves that were supernaturally large even by surfing standards.
+So it happened that in 1917 he threw himself into waves that were much larger than usual.
 He became a worldwide legend when he surfed almost a mile on a wave about 10 meters high off Hawaii.

 During his travels, the Hawaiian pursued both of his talents and never lost sight of his passion for swimming.
 He regularly won medals at the Olympic Games, for example in Antwerp/Belgium in 1920 or in Paris/France in 1924.
 During these successes, surfing developed into an international water sport in society and became popular worldwide.
 Because of his talents in both water sports, Duke was the first personality to be inducted into the Hall of Fame for talents in both swimming and surfing.

-Duke Kahanamoku - His life away from surfing and Olympic victories
+Duke Kahanamoku - His life apart from surfing and Olympic victories

 Becoming known worldwide through his masterful swimming and surfing successes, Duke opened many other doors.
 Between the ages of 30 and 40, he appeared in 28 Hollywood films.
 He met his future wife Nadine Alexander from Ohio in 1940 in the USA and married her at the age of 50.
 It was a childless, but still glamorous marriage.
 In 1952, Duke took a position as a lifeguard.
 The right choice as it would turn out.
 He saved the lives of eight sailors in Corona Del Mar on Newport Beach in California during a shipwreck that occurred on rough seas in high swells.
 He paddled his surfboard back and forth several times between the beach and the scene of the accident, and the police chief of the region at the time described his actions as a supernatural rescue operation with the surfboard.

-Duke was a very diverse personality, was employed as Sheriff of Honolulu from 1932 to 1961 after his heroic successes in surfing and swimming, and in the process left his footprints in Hawaiian politics.
+Duke was a very diverse personality.
+He was employed as Sheriff of Honolulu from 1932 to 1961 after his heroic successes in surfing and swimming and he also left his footprints in Hawaiian politics.
 He became an official ambassador in 1959 with Hawaii's designation as the 50th state of the United States.

-Duke lived a life full of 'Aloha' and died Jan.
-22, 1968, at the age of 77.
-It was a great blow to the Hawaiian people.
-Duke's ashes were thrown into the waves of Waikiki and to keep Hawaii's hero from being forgotten, a bronze statue was erected in his honor.
+Duke lived a life full of 'Aloha' and died on the 22nd of January, 1968 at the age of 77.
+It was a great loss to the Hawaiian people.
+Duke's ashes were thrown into the waves of Waikiki and to keep Hawaii's hero from being forgotten, a bronze statue was built in his honour.
 With open arms, the statue welcomes visitors to Kuhio Beach in Waikiki and commemorates the great achievements of Duke Kahanamoku.
-In his honor, there is also the Duke Kahanamoku Lagoon, built in the 1950s.
-An artificial, beautifully landscaped lagoon, which is located on the grounds of the Hilton Hotel directly on the ocean at Waikiki Beach.
+In his honour, there is also the Duke Kahanamoku Lagoon, built in the 1950s.
+An artificial, beautifully landscaped lagoon, which is located on the grounds of the Hilton Hotel directly by the ocean at Waikiki Beach.
 The lagoon is open to all visitors and can be used free of charge.